KiraTeresa/BiMusic-Frontend/README.md

 # BiMusic

-This project was built by [Nico](https://github.com/nicberger) and [Kira](https://github.com/KiraTeresa) as the final project of the Web Development Bootcamp at Ironhack
+This project was built by [Nico](https://github.com/nicberger) and [Kira](https://github.com/KiraTeresa) as the final project of the Web Development Bootcamp at Ironhack.

 ## Concept